 The British and the French sat on a table and carved up the Middle East after the demise of the Ottoman empire.
 Thus countries came up along geometrical straight lines.
 This was a sure recipe for instability.
 The Republic of Syria was similarly formed.
-Initially it tried a union with Egypt, which collapsed because of internal contradictions and after that Syria went on its own path.
+Initially, it tried a union with Egypt, which collapsed because of internal contradictions and after that Syria went on its own path.

 Opposition to Assad

 The western powers were greatly handicapped in their design of the Middle East.
 After conquering Iraq and Libya, they thought it the right time to oust Assad.
 An insurrection was allowed to build up against Assad.
-The plan was to give a fillip to the opponents of Assad and once the opposition had crystallized, to intervene and over throw Assad.
+The plan was to give a fillip to the opponents of Assad and once the opposition had crystallized, to intervene and overthrow Assad.

 But times had changed.
-The American people wary of another war after the Pyrrhic victories in Iraq and Libya was loathe to allow the US government a free hand to intervene in Syria.
+The American people wary of another war after the Pyrrhic victories in Iraq and Libya was loathing to allow the US government a free hand to intervene in Syria.
 Another deterrent was the 17 trillion debt, a result of reckless spending on unproductive wars.
 Congress was certainly not enamored of another intervention in Syria.

 The Flash Point

 Looking for a way to intervene in Syria, the bogey of use of Chemical weapons by Assad was built up.
 It was expected that the world would appreciate a "principled" stand against such weapons.
-But the UN reports could not confirm that the WMD chemical weapons were used by Assad, so eh USA and its allies France and the UK were on a limbo.
+But the UN reports could not confirm that the WMD chemical weapons were used by Assad, so eh the USA and its allies France and the UK were in a limbo.
 One other factor emerged.
 This was the support of Russia and to an extent China for Assad.
-These two powers had felt that the west had cheated them into giving support in Libya and they were not prepared to tow teh Western powers line.
+These two powers had felt that the west had cheated them into giving support in Libya and they were not prepared to tow the Western powers line.

 The Flash Point

-Syria is at a flash point.
+Syria is at a flashpoint.
 President Assad is emboldened to cock a snook at the western powers.
 He has also ignored the actions of that toothless tiger the Arab league.
 What could be the reason for this?
-Apparently Assad has something up his sleeve and that is in the form of Russian support.
+Apparently, Assad has something up his sleeve and that is in the form of Russian support.

 Support of Putin

 Putin is the man who runs Russia.
 This former KGB officer and black belt Judo champion considers the USA a pain in the neck.
 He would like to restore the old glory of the Soviet Union and thus he has given his support to Assad.
 This is not good news for the West and the USA as removing Assad is that much, more difficult now.
-Putin has started by giving anti ship missile battery to Syria.
-This will have an effect in case there is sea borne invasion attempted by the West.
-More important he has explicitly stated the Russian Aircraft carrier would be sent to the sea coast of Syria.
+Putin has started by giving anti-ship missile battery to Syria.
+This will have an effect in case there is seaborne invasion attempted by the West.
+More important he has explicitly stated the Russian Aircraft carrier would be sent to the sea-coast of Syria.

 The Syrian Army

-The Syrian National Council, the country's leading opposition movement cannot match the fire power of the Russian aided Syrian army.
-After all even the father of the present ruler Hafez-al-Assad had launched an attack on Hama in 1982 and thousands were killed.
+The Syrian National Council, the country's leading opposition movement cannot match the firepower of the Russian aided Syrian army.
+After all, even the father of the present ruler Hafez-al-Assad had launched an attack on Hama in 1982 and thousands were killed.
 As things stand the Syrian army has already killed hundreds of protesters and the Arab league and the west are passive watchers.
 Probably they are aware of the Russian presence and the training which they are giving to the Syrian army.

 What of the future?
-If the West and the USA get involved it won’t be a walk over like in Libya as Russia has come into the game.
-Anti aircraft batteries and now anti ship batteries are installed and Putin feels he has a mission.
+If the West and the USA get involved it won’t be a walkover like in Libya as Russia has come into the game.
+Anti-aircraft batteries and now anti-ship batteries are installed and Putin feels he has a mission.
 Intervention by the west won’t be a dry run like in Libya.
 The bear will have to be countered and I wonder whether Obama will risk it.
-He is too prudent an American to commit to a US led invasion of Syria.
+He is too prudent an American to commit to a US-led invasion of Syria.